|

 What if the "south countries" of the Book of Mormon are one and the same as

-"the south countries" so named by the Lord in the Doctrine and Covenants?
+"the south countries" named by the Lord in the Doctrine and Covenants?

 These are lands southward from Amherst Ohio, that is, southward from the "west